 KRISTY: Everyone’s photography pricing will be different depending on their location, genre, scaleability, etc. Also, a person making their booking decision solely on price is NOT your ideal client.
 You have to structure your business to have a few key competitive advantages in your market.

-ShootProof: What about all the new photographers who show up offering really cheap sessions?
+SP: What about all the new photographers who show up offering really cheap sessions?
 Aren’t they to blame?

 KRISTY: There is a myth that this flood of new photographers is hurting our industry and our businesses.
 I say NO. The only person who can hurt your business is you.

-There will always be cheaper options for any product or service.
-Photographers who try to price-compete are spinning their wheels, and I guarantee you they are not running a profitable photography business.
+“There will always be cheaper options for any product or service.
+Photographers who try to price-compete are spinning their wheels, and I guarantee that they are not running a profitable photography business.

-ShootProof: Many photographers feel like folks just don’t care.
+SP: Many photographers feel like folks just don’t care.
 They get bad photos from “Uncle Bob,” and they’re totally fine with them.

 Vacations, clothing, home decor… these are all luxuries to which people allocate their disposable income.
 You want clients who believe photography is important, and that an investment in quality photography is important.